This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Coarctation of the aorta (COA) is a birth defect that causes a narrowing in your child's aorta.
-The aorta is the large blood vessel that takes blood away from the heart and out to the body.
-The narrowed part of the aorta slows blood flow.
-This makes the heart pump harder than usual to push blood and oxygen to your child's body.
+The aorta is the large blood vessel that moves blood from your child's heart to the rest of his or her body.
+COA makes the heart work harder than usual to pump blood and oxygen to your child's body.
 Over time, this may weaken the heart muscle and cause heart failure.

 - Your child has a fever.